canonical/netplan/doc/contribute-docs.md

     We use the `autobuild` module so that any edits you make (and save) as you work are applied and the documentation refreshes immediately.

 ## Documentation Format
-The Netplan documentation is built with Sphinx using some Restructured Text formatting and Markdown.
-If you're new to Restructured Text, read our [style guide on how we use it at Ubuntu](https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/style-guide/).
+The Netplan documentation is built with Sphinx using the reStructuredText and Markdown mark-up languages.
+If you're new to reStructuredText, read our [reStructuredText style guide](https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/style-guide/).
 We also use our Sphinx documentation starter pack for our documentation.
 You can [read about it](https://github.com/canonical/sphinx-docs-starter-pack) to properly understand how it works.

 ## Testing the Documentation